DynamicTimeWarping/DynamicTimeWarping.github.io/docs/python.md

 ## Implementation differences

-### Indexing is 0-based
+### Indices are 0-based

 R uses 1-based indexing, whereas Python uses 0-based arrays.
 Wherever indices are returned (most notably in the `.index1`, `.index2`, `.index1s` and `.index2s` attributes of alignments), these must be assumed to be 0-based in Python.
-Of note, indices may be used as subscripts as expected in both environments.
+Hence, indices can be used as subscripts in both environments as expected.

 ### Object-orientation

-The Python interface has been modeled to be as close as possible to the R one.
-Therefore, object-orientation method calls is only used for the `plot()` functions.
-Note that:
+The Python OO interface is the same as the R one.
+Therefore, OO method calls use the postfix "dot" notation.
+This mostly affects the `plot()` methods.
+Note that non-overloaded functional style such as `dtwPlotThreeWay` are unaffected.
+Hence:

 ```
 ## In R